 Mental Health Commission

-We contract Individual Advocacy (IA) services that represent the rights and interests of people with a mental illness, on a one-to-one basis, by addressing instances of discrimination, abuse, and neglect.
+The Mental Health Commission (Commission) contracts Individual Advocacy (IA) services that represent the rights and interests of people with a mental illness, on a one-to-one basis, by addressing instances of discrimination, abuse, and neglect.
 Individual advocates work with people with mental illness on either a short-term or issue-specific basis.

 In late 2022, the Commission appointed a consultant to conduct an independent review of the IA program area.
 The IA Review outcomes provided a clear roadmap to guide our decisions for this program area.